Adult Programs and Services

 Resources and Referrals

-To avoid playing telephone and email tag, use our online scheduling system to schedule a free 30 minute information and referral session with a member of the AANE Adult Services Staff, If you have a more complex question or need more extensive support, AANE offers consultation sessions for adults with Asperger’s and related profiles.
+To avoid playing telephone and email tag, use our online scheduling system for adults or parents/family members of adults (including professionals and friends) to schedule a free information and referral session with a member of the AANE Adult Services Staff.
+If you have a more complex question or need more extensive support, AANE offers consultation sessions for adults with Asperger’s and related profiles.
 We also offer parent coaching for the parents and other family members of adults.

 Help us improve our referral database